AflaxCade/Django-with-chart.js/README.md

 ![Django Chartjs Snapshot](https://github.com/AflaxCade/Django-with-chart.js/blob/main/Screenshot%205.png)

-Above is a snapshot of the Django CRM interface showcasing its features and layout.
+Above is a snapshot of the Django with chartjs interface showcasing its features and layout.